Kentipedia

 • Security: While peering doesn’t prevent all types of network-borne threats, it can reduce the risk of data sniffing and internet-based exploits.

 • Performance: Since peering is a direct connection, latency and capacity are controlled by only the two parties in the relationship.
 For this reason, performance is often better than when routing via the internet and the internet service provider’s customers will have a better user experience.
+That performance advantage only holds if you can see when interconnects are approaching capacity and proactively rebalance before users feel it.
+Kentik’s flow analytics and utilization dashboards show real-time and historical bandwidth on transit and peering links and highlight top talkers, letting you identify interconnects that are trending toward saturation so you can upgrade or re-balance traffic before congestion and packet loss appear.

 • Reliability: Similarly, peer networks may be more reliable because they won’t be disrupted by issues such as a DDoS attack against an ISP’s infrastructure.